Captain Jan: Plot summary

 At the moment of crisis, with the Captain dead and the ship sinking, Jan Wandelaar assumes leadership of the remnants of the crew, and brings them safely to the Canadian shore.
-Then he finds a profitable though hazardous way to get back to Europe - taking an old, obsolete sailing ship to Denmark - the first command of "Captain Jan".
+Then he finds a profitable though hazardous way to get back to Europe - taking an old, obsolete lightship to Denmark - the first command of "Captain Jan".
 But on returning to the Netherlands he gets the news that Nellie had died in childbirth, leaving him with two orphaned twin babies.
 On top of that, the conniving Kwel manages to take away much of the reward which Jan and his crew gained in their hazardous return crossing.

 Full of fury, Jan sets off to the Kwel main office in Rotterdam, bursting in and beating up a person which he mistook for the notorious Mr. Kwel, fully intending to kill him with his bare hands.
 Fortunately, he did not kill the man, who was in fact only an innocuous accountant.
 Still, the police arrives and Jan finds himself in jail.
 At this nadir of his career, he gets a visit from Mr. Beumers van Haaften of the Dutch Harborworks Company.
 Until now, van Haaften's company was a customer of Kwel's, not having their own tugboats, and he is not yet ready to go into open competition with the tugboat giant.
 However, he is willing to discreetly help Jan Wandelaar start a small shipping business of his own.

 Thus, Captain Jan embarks on his independent career, at the head of a faithful crew - a very little struggling David facing the implacable hostility of the Kwel Goliath.
 He has the luck to save an American millionaire's yacht in the Caribbean, getting a considerable sum in salvage.
-This enables him to buy a solid though old tugboat from Mr. Kiers of Tserling Island.
-This also gets Jan increasingly involved with Rikki Kiers, the daughter of the man who sold him the ship - a young woman who had grown up on the sea.
+This enables him to buy a solid though old tugboat from Mr. Kiers of Terschelling Island, a minor competitor of Kwel's.
+This also gets Jan increasingly involved with Riekie Kiers, the daughter of the man who sold him the ship - a young woman who had grown up on the sea.
 In fact, she is as good a ship-handler as Jan himself, but in the early Twentieth Century Dutch society, there is no way for a woman to have a nautical career.